 - Long-term veterinary care.

-The $30 adoption fee for barn cats helps us cover some of their medical costs.
+The $30 adoption fee for barn cats/working cats helps us cover some of their medical costs.
 Since many of these cats thrive in the company of other cats, we offer a $10 discount off the total when adopting more than one barn cat/working cat at a time.